chrisliang98/1.62X10ToThe11/README.md

 - [ ] Minimum password length
 - [ ] Prevent users from adding blank lines/stories
 - [ ] Error for adding to non-existant posts
+- [ ] Time stamps for original post and updates